The poured out life of Christ

 2. There are power struggles.

-4. They are conceited by insisting on their own ways.
+4. They are conceited in that they insist on doing things their own way.

 Paul says: Do you think that you are better than others and deserve respect and honor from the church?
 Consider how great and powerful Christ really was.
 Paul says: You do not want to submit to others, you do not want to serve without recognition, you are annoyed because others see you as given?
 Consider what Christ was willing to do without.